-Sarcasm aside, letting your feet breath can be a challenge for those of you who live in colder climates.
+Sarcasm aside, letting your feet breathe can be a challenge for those of you who live in colder climates.
 In a harsh winter, nobody wants to be barefoot.
 That’s reasonable.
 In this case, you need to take a few precautions.
 First, rotate whatever you wear.
-Be it wooly socks, bunny slippers or anything else, your feet will still dump moisture even in the coldest conditions.
+Be it wooly socks, bunny slippers, or anything else, your feet will still dump moisture even in the coldest conditions.
 Switching into something dry on a regular basis will help stop infections.
 Even in the cold, excessive moisture can cause huge problems.
 By that same token, you should never wear wet shoes.
 That’s why it’s important to score guy number two and actually have some alternative kicks in your life.

 Trim Those Nasty Toenails

 What is it with guys and having no understanding of nail trimming?
 Ladyfolk can be pretty judgmental of nasty nails (toes or hands), and yet a lot of guys remain clueless.
 This is only hurting your love life.
 More to today’s point, it’s also helping fungi do nasty things to your feet.
 This is one of the top ways in how to avoid toenail fungus on men.